‘Her force was contagious:’ Peers honor Palestinian singer Rim Banna

 Syrian electronic music producer Hello Psychaleppo succinctly summed up the feelings of many with a simple Facebook post that read: “R.I.P.
 Rim Banna.
 You were a fighter.
 May we carry your voice within.”

-47SOUL, the UK-based collective of four musicians of Palestinian origin, paid tribute to Banna on their Facebook page as a key figure in alternative Palestinian music.
+47SOUL, the UK-based collective of four musicians of Palestinian origin, wrote on their Facebook page that Banna was “the Nazarene goddess of alternative Palestinian music.”

 “She fought the occupation with her beautiful music, fought cancer with her smile, and even when medicine resulted in losing her voice, she wrote inspiring words for us every day,” they continued.
 “Rest in power.
 Your smile and sound shall live forever.”